-Oil leaks can be frustrating for car owners because there are many potential culprits.
+An oil leak can be super frustrating for most car owners.
 While the exact cause can be difficult to diagnose on a vehicle, most leaks can be prevented through simple, regular maintenance.
-Here are some of the common causes and what you can do to avoid them:
+Here are some of the common causes and what you can do to avoid them.

 The Oil Filter